Unit 5 - Challenges of Expansion

 Who do you believe the slave owning class had to use Science and produce images like the one above?

 Caning of Senator Charles Sumner

 Use the Compromise (North & South) Collapse, Kansas Nebraska Act to Bleeding Kansas resources (above) to answer the Compromise (North & South) Collapse questions:

 - One of, if not, the first compromises between North and South, free soil and slavery, was the Three-Fifths Compromise.
 So, what was the Three-Fifths compromise?

 - What was the Missouri Compromise?
 What was the importance of the 36° 30′ latitude line?
 HINT: Think extension of the Mason-Dixon line.

 - In 1831, Nat Turner, a Virginian slave, led a major slave revolt.
 In the end, how many people will be killed?
 Slaves?
 White people?

 - What was the Compromise of 1850?
 What was the Fugitive Slave Act?

 - Why was the Kansas Nebraska Act a really bad idea?
 What was the result of this really bad idea?

-- What happened to Senator Charles Sumner on Senate floor?
-The attack on Charles Sumner signifies that the compromises (see above) of the past were doomed to fail.
+- What happened to Senator Charles Sumner (look left) on the Senate floor?
+The attack on Charles Sumner signifies that the compromises of the past were doomed to fail.
 Explain.